wasabina67/clip-mark/README.md

 # clip-mark
 ClipMark 😎

-- This is an extension for Google Chrome
-- Quickly copy any webpage as a markdown link to your clipboard with just one click
+Quickly copy any webpage as a markdown link to your clipboard with just one click.

 ## How to use